Uganda · Close Protection & Executive Security

 Bodyguard Hire

-Close protection for corporate visits and HNW clients.
+Close protection for corporate visits and HNWI clients.
 Ugandan-licensed operators with Kampala operational experience.

 Executive Protection